 The only contemporary language that does not have an alphabet is Mandarin Chinese.

 It is a “logosyllabic” writing system, meaning each character represents a syllable of Mandarin Chinese.
-It may make a word by itself or with other characters.
+A character may form a word by itself or with other characters.

-The radicals that make up a character can give you a suggestion about how to pronounce it or what it could represent.
+The radicals that make up a character can suggest how to pronounce it or what it could represent.
 But they aren’t prescriptive.

-A Mandarin Chinese character, unlike a word in an alphabetic language, takes rote memory not just to grasp what it says but also to understand how it is said.
+Unlike a word in an alphabetic language, a Mandarin Chinese character requires rote memory to grasp what it says and understand how it is said.

 This is also why written Mandarin Chinese does not have an alphabet.
 It can get away with not having spaces between words.
 Because each character is self-contained, no spaces are required to show where a word starts and finishes.